mainmatter/mainmatter.com/src/posts/2023-11-06-embroider-initiative-progress.md

 ## Call to action

 We are hoping we can extend the initiative's budget and timeline to keep up the momentum in 2024.
 Please [get in touch] to learn how to financially support the Embroider Initiative and directly benefit from this investment.

-This is just a snapshot of what I have been personally working on over the last 2 months.
-I hope to be able to continue this work but unless we can find some more backers teh initiative will end on (DATE).

-I will continue to write looser weekly updates on my personal blog and if the Initiative continues indefinitely I hope to write a roundup like this every month.